 There's plenty of general nutrition information out there for swimmers, but if you're a female athlete is there anything you should change about your training program?
-In short, yes, there are certain elements that female should focus on and integrate into their training.
+In short, yes, there are certain elements that female athletes should focus on and integrate into their training.
 Doing this will not only keep you healthy, but give you a competitive edge over personal training goals and the competition.

-Shockingly, data shows that about 50% of female swimmers have osteopenia, which is a precursor to the more devastating and life altering disease of osteoporosis.
+Shockingly, data shows that about 50% of female swimmers have osteopenia, which is a precursor to the more devastating and life-altering disease of osteoporosis.
 Studies from the Journal of Athletic Training show that collegiate female swimmers had lower bone mineral density (BMD) during the preseason by 10-15% compared to all other sports with the largest difference in the lower body.
 This difference puts female swimmers at risk for osteoporosis and other complications.
 So how can female swimmers prevent and reverse this trend?

 Second, what you are eating is key.
 Female swimmers tend to adhere to strict dietary restrictions in order to prevent weight and mass gain.
 But if a swimmer does not eat adequately, her body will run on fumes and will be forced to use gluconeogenesis to form glucose (energy) by degrading amino acids.
-Instead of cutting back on portions, eat a balanced diet with enough carbs and protein to sustain your body through the rigorous training that swimmers put their bodies through.
+Instead of cutting back on portions, eat a balanced diet with enough carbohydrates and protein to sustain your body through the rigorous training that swimmers put their bodies through.

 RESISTANCE WEIGHT TRAINING